leebrandt/hyper-resource/README.md

 For right now, it just assumes Siren (Mostly because that's the project I needed it for).

-But I put in the "HyperMediaType" config setting so that later I can add more, as I leanr more about the other formats.
+But I put in the "HyperMediaType" config setting so that later I can add more, as I learn more about the other formats.